I had an accident while hauling my boat. What coverages apply?

 A boat policy typically helps cover physical damage to your boat, whether it's on the road in or in the water, up to the limits of your policy.
 A boat policy typically won't provide coverage if you are found liable for damages that occur to another vehicle or person while you're hauling your boat.
 That coverage may come from your auto policy.

 A boat policy may also cover physical damage to your hauling trailer.
 However, you generally need to purchase separate coverage specifically for trailers and other boat accessories, and you may be subject to a deductible if you have a claim, according to the Insurance Information Institute.
-Not all insurers offer optional boat trailer coverage on a boat policy, so be sure to ask your agent about available options.
+Not all insurers offer optional boat trailer coverage on a boat policy, so be sure to ask your insurance provider about available options.

 If the vehicle you used to haul your boat and trailer is damaged in an accident, it likely would be covered (up to the limits of your policy) by your auto insurance.
 Likewise, if another driver's car is damaged or the other driver is injured and needs medical treatment, and you're found liable, those expenses likely would be covered by the liability coverage in your auto policy.
 Anyone injured in your vehicle would likely be covered by the medical payments coverage portion of your auto policy.
 All coverages in your auto insurance policy are subject to coverage limits, and some coverages may have a deductible.